 Under this Decree, the civil service has become an independent legislative body headed by the Prime Minister, and one of its most prominent responsibilities are:

-Issuance of Royal Decree No. (A/28) establishing the Ministry of Civil Service to replace General Civil Service Bureau.
+Issuance of Royal Decree No. (A/28) establishing the Ministry of Civil Service to replace the General Civil Service Bureau.

-Issuance of Council of Ministers’ Resolution No. (27) with the separation of the Ministry of Labor from social affairs and dividing it into two separate ministries:
+Issuance of Council of Ministers’ Resolution No. (27) with the separation of the Ministry of Labor from Social Affairs and dividing it into two separate ministries:

 Issuance of Royal Decree No. (A/133) merging the Ministries of Labor and Social Affairs into a single ministry (the Ministry of Labor and Social Development).